 The Fate of the Animals

-NOW AVAILABLE!
 With his signature blend of wide-ranging erudition and lively, accessible prose, Morgan Meis explores Franz Marc’s painting “The Fate of the Animals” in depth, guided in part by a series of letters Marc wrote to his wife Maria while he was a soldier in the First World War.

 In 1913, Franz Marc, one of the key figures of German Expressionism, created a masterpiece: The Fate of the Animals.
 With its violent slashes of color and line, the painting seemed to pre-figure both the outbreak of World War I and, more eerily, Marc’s own death in an artillery barrage at the Battle of Verdun three years later.